reshama/git-intro-workshop1-lpnyc/git_2_fork_branch.md

-# Fork & Clone a repo
+# Fork & Clone a repo; Use branches

 ### Step 1:  Go to repo on GitHub
 In my personal account on GitHub, go to repo to be cloned.